ensemble-ai/exercise-2-camera-control-cho-yujin/README.md

 # Camera Control Exercise

+## Notes

+Turned off audio (it was too loud)
+Remind me to turn it back on!!

 ## Description

 Your goal is to create several swappable camera control scripts for a top-down terraforming simulator.